ykcoatepe/portfolio_exporter/README.md

 - **Executions → intent + P&L** – after “Executions / open orders”, the menu prints:
   - Intent totals: Open/Close/Roll/Mixed/Unknown and dominant effect by underlying.
-  - Top Combos by realized P&L (clustered fills in the selected window).
+  - Top Combos by realized P&L (clustered fills in the selected window) with an Effect column.
   - If Unknown is high or a prior-snapshot warning appears, the menu prompts for a prior positions CSV and persists it for next runs.

 - **Combos MTM P&L (JSON-only)** – press `m` to compute mark‑to‑market P&L per detected combo using mid quotes per leg.
 The JSON is copied to clipboard in interactive mode.
+  - Includes `quoted_ratio` (e.g., `3/4`) and caches quotes for 30s with a small per-run time budget.

 - **Format toggle** – press `t` to cycle the default output format (`csv → excel → pdf`) used by actions in this menu.